UGC Techdocs

 Overview

 Though Nosto's UGC provides several different types of widgets and has the great ability of customization, we still can't satisfy some of our customers' unique needs.
-For example, some customers want to use the Horizontal Masonry, which Nosto's UGC doesn't have.
+For example, some customers want to use the , which Nosto's UGC doesn't have.
 This then leads to our customer to using hack solutions or forces them to build from scratch which can take a lot of effort.
 That's not okay for both Nosto's UGC and our clients.

 To resolve this, we have provided a new widget type.
 Blank Canvas allows you to create your widget from scratch whilst providing developers with some great utility functions and tools to achieve their solution efficiently.